imAdityaSatya/Python_collegeRepo/README.md

-This repo is a collection of some of the python codes which were part of my college assignments.
+This repo is a collection of some python codes which were part of my college assignments.